-n Illinois, there are two avenues in order to file for a divorce.
-One is through the no–fault grounds typically found in an uncontested divorce.
+In Illinois, there are two avenues in order to file for a divorce, or the dissolution of marriage.
+One is the no–fault grounds typically found in an uncontested divorce.
 This option can be pursued when the spouses have lived separate and apart for a continuous period in excess of two years and irreconcilable differences have caused the irretrievable breakdown of the marriage.
 The court will have to determine that efforts at reconciliation have failed or that future attempts at reconciliation would be impracticable and not in the best interests of the family in this type of uncontested divorce scenario.

-Marriett Legal serves clients in Rockford, Loves Park, Machesney Park, Winnebago County and surrounding counties who are seeking an uncontested divorce.
+The Law Office of Paul M. Marriett serves clients in Rockford, Loves Park, Machesney Park, Winnebago County and the surrounding communities who are seeking an uncontested divorce.
 For additional information about uncontested divorces, or to discuss your matter in confidence with a skilled attorney, schedule a confidential consultation by calling (815) 391-0089.